dfm/emcee/docs/user/upgrade.rst

+.. module:: emcee

 .. _upgrade:

-.. module:: emcee

-Upgrading From Pre-0.3 Versions
+Upgrading From Pre-3.0 Versions
 ===============================

-The v0.3 release of emcee is the biggest update in years.
+The version 3 release of emcee is the biggest update in years.
+That being said, we've made every attempt to maintain backwards compatibility while still offering new features.
+The main new features include:

+1. A :ref:`moves` interface that allows the use of a variety of ensemble proposals,

+2. A more self consistent and user-friendly :ref:`blobs` interface,

+3. A :ref:`backends` interface that simplifies the process of serializing the sampling results,